What is molfar.io

 - No?

-We found out that software houses are still after sales, despite all such words like “high-quality”, “professionals”, “experienced”, and other blah-blah words.
-The more complex project is the more profit and the better commission are.
-So, all the service looks like “give me your dirty money”.
-Leads, leads, leads…be closing…we can do anything…etc. What is the reason to do an app or website that don’t generate profit to the owner?
-What is the reason to do an app that the market doesn’t need?
-Just do a fancy staff and show: “Look, we have big balls”, “Look, we did a cool feature and design”?
+We found out that software houses are still after sales, despite all such words like "high-quality", "professionals","experienced", and other blah-blah words.
+The more complex the project is, the more profit and the better commissions are.
+So, all the service looks like "give me your dirty money".
+Leads, leads, leads… be closing… we can do anything… etc. What is the reason for creating an app or website that doesn't generate profit for the owner?
+What is the reason for creating an app the market doesn't need?
+Just do a fancy staff and show: "Look, we have big balls", "Look, we did a cool feature and design"?
 We are not against cool features and design.
 These points just should be.
-Would you like to be the first who launched “Yo” app, or the one who launched one more dating app?
+Would you like to be the first who launched "Yo" app, or the one who launch one more dating app?

 Who are these guys?

-We helped to launch more than 10 startups and launched several own.
+We have helped launch more than 40 startups and launched several of our own.
 So, we can proudly say that our team is full of geeks and salted startuppers.
 We know what the real “product launch” is.
 It is not just “software development”.
 So, “lean”, “testing hypotheses”, “pivoting” and “traction” are not just buzzwords for us.

 One of the members in our Hall of Fame is www.wayme.tours.
-The app has a lot of publications, launched in a list of cities around the world, and attracted investments.
-We already described here how the idea appeared and how the app was created.
+The app has a lot of publications, has been launched in a list of cities worldwide, and has attracted investors.
+We have already described here how the idea appeared and how the app was created.

-We found out that there are a lot of underwater stones after being in startuppers shoes; and the perfect development is just around thirty percents of success.
+We found out that there are a lot of underwater stones after being in a startupper's shoes, and the perfect development is just around thirty percent of success.
 Other percentages are divided: Idea is twenty, Marketing and Sales is forty, and only ten is luck.

-Startups industry has 99.7% of fails.
-Let’s imagine the Startup Survivor show with a thousand of players.
+The startup industry has a 99.7% failure rate.
+Let’s imagine the Startup Survivor show with a thousand players.
 In such a game, only three would stay alive.
 According to statistics, 42% of them fail in the lack of market needs.
-These numbers show how important is to keep focused and do only things that matter.
-Alongside with this, 17% of startups fail because of inability to scale, or poor product quality.
-Just imagine, you have an idea, asked devs to implement it and you have nothing after.
+These numbers show how important it is to keep focused and do only things that matter.
+Alongside this, 17% of startups fail because of their inability to scale or poor product quality.
+Just imagine you have an idea, asked devs to implement it, and you have nothing after.
 Everything you have is minus x-thousands USD in your pocket after.
-So, we put a question to ourselves: “Why should we go “All In” development if we would have just seventeen percents of success with such a bet?”.
-What if we would be able to cover that 59% of risks (42% + 17%)?
+So, ask yourself: “Why should I go “All In” development if I would have just seventeen percent success with such a bet?”.
+What if we could cover that 59% of risks (42% + 17%)?

 Why are they unique?